 Your doctor will write a medical report about the disability.
 The Commissioner and various other doctors will then decide how serious the disability is.

-If the bread-winner in your family was killed by an occupational injury or disease, you can claim from the Fund.
+If a family member that earns money to support the family (breadwinner) is killed by an occupational injury or disease, you can claim from the fund.

-The amount of compensation that you will be paid depends on your relationship to the deceased.
-The total amount paid to the family cannot be more than the pension the deceased worker would have received if he/she was ¾ of the worker's wages per month.
+The amount of compensation that you’ll be paid depends on your relationship to the person who died.
+The total amount paid to the family can’t be more than the pension the dead family member would’ve received.

 To claim compensation for the death of a family member, you need to provide certified copies of:

 NB: Payment of claims can take a long time to process.